-This policy brief is the whole-hearted, clear-eyed, and collective effort of Deep's village, a community dedicated to making Savannah a more just, vibrant, and equitable place for its young people and their families.
-We made this possible through conversations, interviews, late nights, weekends, brave spaces, and a commitment to pushing the limits of what is considered possible.
-And, of course, the diligent work and rapturous dedication of our young people.
-Savannah's young people not only want Savannah to be better, they demand it to be so.
+This policy brief is the whole-hearted, clear-eyed, and collective effort of Deep's village-a community dedicated to making Savannah a more just, vibrant, and equitable place for its young people and their families.
+This policy brief was formed through conversations, interviews, late nights, weekends, safe spaces, and a commitment to pushing the limits of what is considered possible.
+And, of course, the diligent work and dedication from our young people.
+Savannah's youth not only want Savannah to be better, they demand it to be so.

-We wish to recognize the valuable work and guidance of members of our adult village including core, participating, and remote members of Deep's Action Policy Team (APT):
+We wish to recognize the valuable work and guidance of members of our adult village, including core, participating, and remote members of Deep's Action Policy Team (APT):

-- > Mark Bowen
+- Mark Bowen

 - > Tia Brightwell

 - > Bill Broker

-- > Stephanie Burgess
+- Stephanie Burgess

-- > LeRoy Burke
+- LeRoy Burke

-- > Lisa Colbert
+- Lisa Colbert

 - Marissa Dodson

 - Marisol Estrada

 - > Brooke Foley

-- > Maya Jinks
+- Maya Jinks

-- > Monisha Johnson

 - > Francys Johnson

+- Monisha Johnson

+- > Otis Johnson

-- > Otis Johnson> Gwen Jordan
+- > Gwen Jordan

 - Jeff Kole

-- > Molly Lieberman
+- Molly Lieberman

 - Joshua Mbanusi

 - > Christopher Middleton

-- > Faye Montgomery
+- Faye Montgomery

 - > Cameron Okeke

-- > Jennifer Owens
+- Jennifer Owens

 - > Lizanne Roberts

+- > Zakiya Sankara-Jabar

 - > Whitney Shephard

-- > Zakiya Sankara-Jabar

 The inquiry of our ART (Action Research Team) fueled this brief.
-ART is comprised of young people who demanded to know, name, and solve the problem-and who continue to believe that people are not the problem, the problem is the problem.
-They are:
+ART is comprised of young people who demanded to know, name, and solve the problem.
+These valuable team members continue to believe that people are not the problem; the problem is the problem.

 - Nicholas Fields

-- Hennessys OrtizVeronica Yancey

-- Rush George
+- > Rush George

 - > Chris Mattson

+- > Hennessys Ortiz

+- > Veronica Yancey